 A.J.
 Lockwood & Co.
 Investigators are one of a small handful of firms that specialise in hunting ghosts.
 In the last 50 years, London has become overcrowded with these Visitors who are invading the houses of the city adding up to what is euphemistically called, the Problem.

-Mrs Hope, whose husband suffered a mysterious and brutal fall down the stairs resulting in his death, calls in Anthony Lockwood and his young sidekick Lucy Carlyle.
+Mrs. Hope, whose husband suffered a mysterious and brutal fall down the stairs resulting in his death, calls in Anthony Lockwood and his young sidekick Lucy Carlyle.

-Unfortunately, in the process of ridding her residence of a particularly violent ghost, Lucy accidentally burns Mrs Hope’s house to the ground.
+Unfortunately, in the process of ridding her residence of a particularly violent ghost, Lucy accidentally burns Mrs. Hope’s house to the ground.
 Already running the business on the smell of an oily rag, Lockwood & Co have one chance to redeem their reputation and their finances—to this end, they must spend the night in the most haunted house in the whole of England and hope they escape with their lives.

 Lots of old school fun in this new series for older primary and younger teen readers.
-Ghosts, feisty heroes and a liberal sprinkling of humour makes this an adventure worth reading by torchlight under the covers—as many a young reader will be tempted to do.
+Ghosts, feisty heroes and a liberal sprinkling of humour make this an adventure worth reading by torchlight under the covers—as many a young reader will be tempted to do.

-Man Made Boy by Jon Skovron
+Man-Made Boy by Jon Skovron

 Boy is the son of Frankenstein’s monster and his Bride.
-The family live under a New York City theatre along with all a range mythical creatures and monsters from Medusa and the Minotaur to the bratty Shaun the Faun.
+The family lives under a New York City theatre along with all a range mythical creatures and monsters from Medusa and the Minotaur to the bratty Shaun the Faun.
 At night they put on a show for the humans who flock to see them and by day they hide in the catacombs they have built beneath the city.

-17 year old Boy is not part of the show, rather he spends his days in internet chat rooms or working on his pet project—creating a computer virus that can think for itself.
+17-year-old Boy is not part of the show, rather he spends his days in internet chat rooms or working on his pet project—creating a computer virus that can think for itself.
 When his parents reveal they intend to send Boy to live with the Frankensteins in Switzerland so he can attend the University of Geneva, Boy freaks.
 He has only been Outside once, but he cannot bear the thought of having to live with the Frankensteins and decides to take his destiny into his own hands.
 Boy runs away, with his favourite computer and the precious virus, and finds the real world can be scarier than a whole theatre full of monsters.

 Skovoron exploration of the transition from boyhood to manhood is both compassionate and funny.
 Who hasn’t felt like a geek, a monster or a misfit?
 Who hasn’t felt like running away or that no one understands us.
 And of course, running away often isn’t the solution and nor is it for Boy.
 Hooking up with the granddaughters of Jekyll and Hyde makes for a hilarious adventure but in the end, Boy must face his parents and a few home truths.
 A totally delightful and richly imagined tale.